IBM-Security/performance/IAM/tools/javacores/README.md

 There is also a file named all_longstacks.txt created with all the long stacks from the longstacks files, sorted to group common stacks together.

 These files are most usefully viewed using a text editor with word wrap turned off.

+Once you find interesting patterns in the stacks, you can use grep -c to count occurrences of the patterns, or grep and grep -v to split the stacks into subsets.